rakshit1305/ML-Cricket-Analyser/README.md

 The final pipeline includes:

-SimpleImputer → handle missing numeric values StandardScaler → scale numeric features
+StandardScaler → scale numeric features
-OneHotEncoder → convert teams/city to vectors
+OrdinalEncoder → convert teams/city to vectors
 VotingRegressor → final model

 **💻 6.
 How to Run the Code**